-- When you arrive at a job site, always identify power lines and high-voltage equipment, and point them out to your coworkers. - Assume all overhead power lines are energized, including service drops running between poles and buildings. - Check the site daily because conditions may change. - Review your emergency plan before work begins so everyone knows what to do in case of power line contact.
+- Perform a hazard assessment of the work site every day before work begins.
+Look for overhead power lines, poles, and guy wires.
+Point them out to your coworkers. - Assume all overhead power lines are energized, including service drops running between poles and buildings. - Check the site daily because conditions may change. - Review your emergency plan before work begins so everyone knows what to do in case of power line contact.